mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 MPI_NTASKS=$((SLURM_NTASK / $OMP_NUMB_THREADS))
 mpirun -n $MPI_NTASKS my_program
 ```
 This job requests 16 CPU cores on 1 node and runs 2 MPI tasks with 8 threads per task, so equation (1) is satisfied as `2 * 8 = 16`.
-In this case, users need to set the values for Slurm flag `-n` and the variable `OMP_NUMB_THREADS`.
+In this case, users need to set the values for the Slurm flag `-n` and the variable `OMP_NUMB_THREADS`.